smilers/windows-itpro-docs/windows/configuration/keyboard-filter/index.md

 Keyboard Filter has the following features:

-* Supports hardware keyboards, the standard Windows on-screen keyboard, and the touch keyboard (TabTip.exe).
+- Supports hardware keyboards, the standard Windows on-screen keyboard, and the touch keyboard (TabTip.exe)
-* Suppresses key combinations even when they come from multiple keyboards.
+- Suppresses key combinations even when they come from multiple keyboards

     For example, if a user presses the Ctrl key and the Alt key on a hardware keyboard, while at the same time pressing Delete on a software keyboard, Keyboard Filter can still detect and suppress the Ctrl+Alt+Delete functionality.

-* Supports numeric keypads and keys designed to access media player and browser functionality.
+- Supports numeric keypads and keys designed to access media player and browser functionality
-* Can configure a key to breakout of a locked down user session to return to the Welcome screen.
+- Can configure a key to breakout of a locked down user session to return to the Welcome screen
-* Automatically handles dynamic layout changes.
+- Automatically handles dynamic layout changes
-* Can be enabled or disabled for administrator accounts.
+- Can be enabled or disabled for administrator accounts
-* Can force disabling of Ease of Access functionality.
+- Can force disabling of Ease of Access functionality
-* Supports x86 and x64 architectures.
+- Supports x86 and x64 architectures

 ## Keyboard scan codes and layouts